ctxcommunity/cvad/roles/install_storefront_iso/README.md

 This variable is used as the lookup key for the cvad_storefront_versions hash table.

 Possible Values are:
-  1912 LTSR CU2   (default) : This will install the 1912 LTSR CU2 version of the Citrix StoreFront Server 2012                      : This will install the 2012 version of the Citrix StoreFront Server 2103                      : This will install the 2103 version of the Citrix StoreFront Server
+  1912 LTSR CU2             : This will install the 1912 LTSR CU2 version of the Citrix StoreFront Server 1912 LTSR CU3   (default) : This will install the 1912 LTSR CU3 version of the Citrix StoreFront Server 2012                      : This will install the 2012 version of the Citrix StoreFront Server 2103                      : This will install the 2103 version of the Citrix StoreFront Server